willpower

 THE COSTS OF TOO MUCH SELF-CONTROL

-when self-control becomes chronic andunrelenting
+when self-control becomes chronic and

 We need time to recover from the exertion of self-control